ishankcode/ODI-Worldcup-2023-Detailed-Analysis-/README.md

 ### 3. Building Best Playing 11 (Important details):
-  -  Can build the best 11 for all the 10 teams qualified for the world cup as well as across various different squads.
+  -  Can build the best 11 for all the 10 teams qualified for the world cup as well as across various squads.
   -  Widget highlights the team's combined performance such as Probable score, Avg economy (basically saying the average score opposition can make against them), as well as bowling average.
   -  The captain of the team is marked with (c) as well as player's playing role can be analyzed based on the symbol of Ball (Bowler), Bat (Batsmen), gloves (Wicketkeeper), ball+bat (allrounder).
   -  Win-loss %, as well as current ODI ranking and number of times the world cup won is highlighted for each team.